Shin (letter): Significance

 In gematria, Shin represents the number 300.
-The breakdown of its namesake, Shin[300] - Yodh[10] - Nunh[50] gives the geometrical meaningful number 360, which encompasses the fullness of the degrees of circles.
+The breakdown of its namesake, Shin[300] - Yodh[10] - Nunh[50] gives the geometrical meaningful number 360, which can be interpreted as encompassing the fullness of the degrees of circles.

-Shin as a prefix commonly used in the Hebrew language carries similar meaning as specificity faring relative pronouns in English– "that (..)", "which (..)" and "who (..)".
-When used in this way, it is pronounced like 'sh' and 'eh'.
+Shin as a prefix commonly used in late-Biblical and Modern Hebrew language carries similar meaning as specificity faring relative pronouns in English: "that (..)", "which (..)" and "who (..)".
+When used this way, it is pronounced as 'sheh-' (IPA /ʃɛ-/.

-In colloquial Hebrew, Kaph and Shin together have the meaning of "when".
-This is a contraction of כּאשר, ka'asher (as, when).
+In colloquial Hebrew, Kaph and Shin together are a contraction of כּאשר, ka'asher (as, when).

-Shin is also one of the seven letters which receive special crowns (called tagin) when written in a Sefer Torah.
-See Gimmel, Ayin, Teth, Nun, Zayin, and Tzadi.
+Shin is also one of the seven letters which receive “crowns” (called tagin) in a Sefer Torah.
+(See Gimmel, Ayin, Teth, Nun, Zayin, and Tzadi).

-According to Judges 12:6, the tribe of Ephraim could not differentiate between Shin and Samekh; when the Gileadites were at war with the Ephraimites, they would ask suspected Ephraimites to say the word shibolet; an Ephraimite would say sibolet and thus be exposed.
-From this episode we get the English word shibboleth.
+According to Judges 12:6, the tribe of Ephraim could not differentiate between Shin and Samekh; when the Gileadites were at war with the Ephraimites, they would ask suspected Ephraimites to say the word shibboleth; an Ephraimite would say sibboleth and thus be exposed.
+This episode is the origin of the English term shibboleth.

 In Judaism

-Shin also stands for the word Shaddai, a name for God.
-Because of this, a kohen (priest) forms the letter Shin with his hands as he recites the Priestly Blessing.
+Shin also stands for the word Shaddai, a Name of God.
+A kohen forms the letter Shin with each of his hands as he recites the Priestly Blessing.
 In the mid-1960s, actor Leonard Nimoy used a single-handed version of this gesture to create the Vulcan hand salute for his character, Mr. Spock, on Star Trek.

-The letter Shin is often inscribed on the case containing a mezuzah, a scroll of parchment with Biblical text written on it.
-The text contained in the mezuzah is the Shema Yisrael prayer, which calls the Israelites to love their God with all their heart, soul, and strength.
-The mezuzah is situated upon all the doorframes in a home or establishment.
+The letter Shin is often written on the case of a mezuzah, a scroll of parchment containing select Biblical texts.
 Sometimes the whole word Shaddai will be written.

 The Shema Yisrael prayer also commands the Israelites to write God's commandments on their hearts (Deut.
 6:6); the shape of the letter Shin mimics the structure of the human heart: the lower, larger left ventricle (which supplies the full body) and the smaller right ventricle (which supplies the lungs) are positioned like the lines of the letter Shin.